ted-austral/03-pwm/doc/README.md

     Connect potentiometer cursor to GPIO "ANAIN" (see platformio.ini) Connect LED anode to GPIO "LED1"
     Connect LED cathode to one end of 220 ohm
-    Connecty other end of resistor 220 ohm to GND
+    Connect other end of resistor 220 ohm to GND

 ###  Verification